-- 1. keep the peace and be of good behaviour; - 2. appear before the court when required to do so; - 3. report to a supervisor as directed; - 4. remain within the jurisdiction of the court; and - 5. notify the supervisor of any change of name, address or employment.
+- 1. Keep the peace and be of good behaviour; - 2.
+Appear before the court when required to do so; - 3.
+Report to a supervisor as directed; - 4.
+Remain within the jurisdiction of the court; and - 5.
+Notify the supervisor of any change of name, address or employment.

-In addition, the court may order that the offender obey additional conditions, such as a curfew, abstain from alcohol or drugs, not to possess any weapons, perform community service work hours, attend a treatment program, provide support for dependants or such other reasonable conditions as the court considers desirable for securing the good conduct of the offender and for preventing a repetition by the offender of the same offence or the commission of other offences.
+In addition, the court may order that the offender obey additional conditions, such as obeying a curfew, abstaining from alcohol or drugs, not possessing any weapons, performing community service work hours, attending a treatment program, providing support for dependants, or such other reasonable conditions as the court considers desirable for securing the good conduct of the offender and preventing further offences.